On the Importance of LGBTQIA+ History and Why We Celebrate

 Although we have made recent strides in designing more inclusive school curricula in the United States, we still lag behind other education systems.
-Recently, Scotland became the first country to embrace an LGBTQ-inclusive education curriculum.
+Recently, Scotland became the first country to embrace an LGBTQIA-inclusive education curriculum.
 So why does it matter that a country institutes an inclusive curriculum that supports all students?
-The Trevor Project estimates that at least one LGBTQ youth between the ages of 13 and 24 attempts suicide every 45 seconds in the U.S. A recent study from the National Institutes of Health shows that a more LGBTQ-inclusive school curriculum produces lower odds that LGBTQ students will experience school-based victimization and adverse mental health.
+The Trevor Project estimates that at least one LGBTQIA+ youth between the ages of 13 and 24 attempts suicide every 45 seconds in the U.S. A recent study from the National Institutes of Health shows that a more LGBTQIA-inclusive school curriculum produces lower odds that LGBTQIA+ students will experience school-based victimization and adverse mental health.

 Representation matters.
 Preferred pronouns and names matter.
 The ability for queer youth to be able to know they are normal, they are loved, and to be able to see representation in all facets of life, not just on TV, but in literature, music, art, history, and, in fact, all subjects is not only crucial for raising awareness but also for saving the lives of our students and children.

 It is essential that we as educators, parents, school staff and general allies find ways to build strong community connections with our students and their peers to develop mutual understanding and respect.
 Together, we can make a difference so people who are LGBTQIA+ have a sense of belonging in our past, present and future.

 Andy Kratochvil is an SML team member who loves hiking, scary books, Mexican food, and finding great content for the Share My Lesson community.He studied political science and French at California State University, Fullerton and received his Master’s in International Affairs from American University